-Weight regain after weight loss is the norm among adults with intentional weight loss, commonly overshooting baseline weight, even among participants who are well-supported by thoughtfully constructed evidence-based weight loss interventions.279-281 In our systematic review we found very limited evidence on weight maintenance beyond 12 months for children and adolescents, but the limited evidence we found suggests that weight regain was common.
+Weight regain after weight loss is the norm among adults with intentional weight loss, commonly overshooting baseline weight, even among participants who are well supported by thoughtfully constructed, evidence-based weight loss interventions.
+279-281 In our systematic review, we found very limited evidence on weight maintenance beyond 12 months for children and adolescents, but the limited evidence we found suggests that weight regain was common.
 This could be purely due to the natural history of weight to increase over time, or this effect could be exacerbated by the impact of weight loss.
-Indeed, prospective observational studies in adolescents and college-aged adults have found that greater weight gain.282-284 Among members of the National Weight Control Registry, comprised of people who lost at least 30 pounds and maintained it for at least 1 year, researchers identified a cluster of participants who were vulnerable to weight regain, characterized as people who had struggled with weight since childhood, noting that they employed the greatest number of resources and strategies to lose and maintain weight, and reported higher levels of stress and depression.285
+Indeed, prospective observational studies in adolescents and college-aged adults have found that greater weight suppression (i.e., discrepancy between current and highest weight) is associated with greater weight gain.
+282-284 Among members of the National Weight Control Registry, comprised of people who lost at least 30 pounds and maintained it for at least 1 year, researchers identified a cluster of participants who were vulnerable to weight regain, characterized as people who had struggled with weight since childhood, noting that they employed the greatest number of resources and strategies to lose and maintain weight, and reported higher levels of stress and depression.

 There are several mechanisms known to promote weight regain among adults who have lost weight, presumed to have conferred evolutionary advantage by improving survival when food was scarce.
-These mechanisms are two-fold, increasing the drive to eat and decreasing energy expenditure.286 Calorie restriction induces reductions in the body's energy expenditure that exceed what would be expected based on the mechanics of reduced mass.287 For adults, this amounts to approximately 300-400 kcal/day that must be compensated for by eating even less.286 Physiologic compensatory reactions include changes in in the neuroendocrine system (reduced T3, T4, leptin, and TSH; increased rT3), autonomic systems (decreased sympathetic nervous system tone, increased parasympathetic nervous system tone), and muscles (increased efficiency).
-While energy expenditure is reduced, hormonal adaptations result in delayed satiation, reduced perception of amount eaten, heightened positive response to food, and reduced restraint in response to food.286 Mathematical models have estimated that, for each kilogram of lost weight, calorie expenditure decreases by approximately 25 kcal/day and appetite increases by approximately 95 kcal/day above baseline levels prior to weight loss.288 Collectively, these findings explain why weight regain is common among adults, and suggest that there may be limits on the amount of weight loss that individuals can sustain.
+These mechanisms are two-fold, increasing the drive to eat and decreasing energy expenditure.
+Calorie restriction induces reductions in the body's energy expenditure that exceed what would be expected based on the mechanics of reduced mass.
+For adults, this amounts to approximately 300 to 400 kcal/day that must be compensated for by eating even less.
+Physiologic compensatory reactions include changes in in the neuroendocrine system (reduced triiodothyronine, thyroxine, leptin, and thyroid stimulating hormone levels; increased reverse triiodothyronine level), autonomic systems (decreased sympathetic nervous system tone, increased parasympathetic nervous system tone), and muscles (increased efficiency).
+While energy expenditure is reduced, hormonal adaptations result in delayed satiation, reduced perception of amount eaten, heightened positive response to food, and reduced restraint in response to food.
+286 Mathematical models have estimated that, for each kilogram of lost weight, calorie expenditure decreases by approximately 25 kcal/day and appetite increases by approximately 95 kcal/day above baseline levels prior to weight loss.
+Collectively, these findings explain why weight regain is common among adults, and suggest that there may be limits on the amount of weight loss that individuals can sustain.
 We did not find studies examining these compensatory mechanisms in children and adolescents.